If you need more information about the ISS and the application process, please check below the most frequently asked

 Can I make changes to my application after submitting it?

 It is possible to save your application and complete it at a later time point.
 However, you cannot make changes after submitting your application.
-We advise that you prepare all the necessary documents and information in advance of uploading it to the application website.
+We advise that you include all the necessary documents and information before submitting the online application.